bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 ##### clientWidth/clientHeight
 provide the size of the area inside the element borders. *Scrollbar is not included* to clientWidth.
-**it's padding + width (content width)** \
+**it's padding + visible on the screen content width/height** \
 If there are no paddings, then clientWidth/Height is exactly the content area, inside the borders and the scrollbar (if any).

 ##### scrollWidth/scrollHeight
 properties are **like clientWidth/clientHeight**, but they also **include the scrolled out** (area that is not showed on the screen because of the monitor size) parts.

 ```js
 // expand the element to the full content height